 Water-Efficient Landscape Gardens in August

-Open to the public seven days a week and wheelchair accessible, the gardens feature natives, commonly available perennials, trees and shrubs, and plants from other Mediterranean climates that do well with less water during our long, hot, dry summers and tolerate our chilly, damp Sacramento County winters.
+Wheelchair accessible, the gardens feature natives, commonly available perennials, trees, shrubs, and plants from other Mediterranean climates that do well with less water during our long, hot, dry summers and tolerate our chilly, damp Sacramento County winters.
 Most plants are labeled and many are UC Davis Arboretum All-Stars.
 The landscape demonstrates how home gardeners can be smart about using the water we have to create beautiful landscapes.
 (For more information see Gardening with Limited Water.)

 August and September have been called California’s 5th season by native plant enthusiasts.
 This is because many of the natives and plants from similar climates go dormant when the weather is hot and dry.
 They stop growing and several lose their leaves.
 Our California golden currant, Ribes aureum gracillimum, is a good example of a plant that may drop leaves.
 Planted for charming golden blossoms mid-winter, it’s foliage turns brown and falls off in August and September.
 Several cool season grasses, such as the ornamental fescues can turn brown mid-summer also.
 Evergreen natives such as ceanothus, manzanita and coyote bush also take a break from active growth during hot, dry spells.
 (This is why pruning of some of these natives is recommended now.
 It is important to research each plant before doing major cut-backs however.)